OskarSan/ImprisonmentOfJacob/README.md

-HTML5 game made with phaser, heavily inspired by Binding of Isaac
+HTML5 game made with phaser, heavily inspired by Edmund McMillen's Binding of Isaac